Howard Friedland is featured in the brand new PaintTube.TV art video workshop, “Painting Waterfalls in Oil.”

 If you keep your paint thin and mysterious in the shadows and thick and juicy in the light, you are using the paint itself to create another visual dimension.
 The French impressionists had a name for this technique; it’s called “touche” (toosh).
 It means the “Artist’s Touch.” ~H. F.

 Fun side note!
 Howard is married to the artist Susan Blackwood; they’ve shared a home and studio in Montana for many years.
-Learn more about Howard at howardfriedland.com, and stay tuned for his upcoming Streamline Art Video on how to paint waterfalls, of which he said, “You’ll learn practical ways of starting, developing and finishing a painting of a beautiful waterfall.”
+Learn more about Howard at howardfriedland.com, and click here to how to paint waterfalls: “You’ll learn practical ways of starting, developing and finishing a painting of a beautiful waterfall.” ~ Howard Friedland

 Do you have a favorite waterfall you’ve painted, or would like to?
 Tell us about it in the comments section below!